 Calibration to person level benchmarks

-The person benchmarks used in the 2011-12 NHS were preliminary population estimates for 31 October 2011 based on the 2006 Census of Population and Housing, scoped to the NHS.
+The person benchmarks used in the person and biomedical weighting of the 2011-12 NHS, NNPAS and combined NHS/NNPAS survey files were preliminary population estimates for 31 October 2011 based on the 2006 Census of Population and Housing, scoped to the surveys as appropriate.